Light Attack/Armed Reconnaissance: Finalists

 The AT-6B is a light attack variant of the T-6 Texan II trainer aircraft used by the United States Air Force, and as such, it was considered to be a favorite for LAAR program, until it was eliminated in November 2011.
-But the USAF later found a mistake in its paperwork.
+The USAF later found a mistake in its paperwork.
 A second contest was initiated and concluded with selection of the A-29 in 2013, to be provided to the Afghan Air Force, with pilots trained in the United States.